Input Validation

 with $k$ a fresh random nonce, $r = (k \cdot G)_x$, and $x$ the long-term signing key.
 This equation is linear in $x$ once $k$ and $r$ are fixed, so reusing the same $k$ across two different messages $m_1 \ne m_2$ produces a pair $(r, s_1), (r, s_2)$ from which any observer recovers $x$ in closed form: solve $k = (H(m_1) - H(m_2)) \cdot (s_1 - s_2)^{-1} \bmod n$, then $x = (s_1 \cdot k - H(m_1)) \cdot r^{-1} \bmod n$.
 The canonical real-world incident is the 2010 fail0verflow PlayStation 3 ECDSA break, where Sony reused a fixed nonce across game-code signatures and the master key fell out of two signed binaries.

-Some threshold ECDSA protocols such as GG18, GG20, and CGGMP21 generate this nonce distributively as a presignature $(k, R = k \cdot G)$ before the message is known, consuming it once a message arrives.
+Some threshold ECDSA protocols such as GG20 and CGGMP21 (and, via an offline preprocessing phase, GG18) generate this nonce distributively as a presignature $(k, R = k \cdot G)$ before the message is known, consuming it once a message arrives.
 The set of unused presignatures is a stateful object, and implementations must ensure that no two executions consume the same presignature.
 If they do, two or more signatures share a nonce.

 How to avoid.
 Atomically (across parallel sessions) consume the presignature before starting the signing, and consume it whether or not the signing protocol completed successfully.
 Upon failure, never retry signing with the same presignature; generate a fresh one.
 Beware lifecycle events that can resurrect a consumed presignature: backup-and-restore, process restarts, snapshots, and replication must not reintroduce a presignature that has already been used.